rgorby/MAGE/README.md

 From inside the build folder, call cmake on the base kaiju directory From inside the build folder, call "make" to build the application

+To use Python tools:
+Assuming $KAIJUDIR is base installation directory, add $KAIJUDUR/scripts to $PATH and $KAIJUDIR to $PYTHONPATH.

 For help, see the wiki at
 https://bitbucket.org/aplkaiju/kaiju/wiki/Home